-Mauritania’s population is estimated at 3.6 million, and is officially 100% Muslim.
-The majority of the small number of non-Muslims are expatriates.
+Mauritania’s population is estimated at nearly 4 million and is officially 100% Muslim.
+Most of the small number of non-Muslims are expatriates.
 The expatriate Christian community is served by the Roman Catholic church, which has a presence in five cities, together with one registered Protestant church.

-Mauritania’s constitution establishes Islam as the religion of the State and also as the religion of Mauritanian citizens.
-Apostasy is prohibited by the Penal Code, which states that any Muslim found guilty of apostasy, by word or deed, and who does not repent within three days will be condemned to death.
+Mauritania’s constitution establishes Islam as the State religion and as the religion of Mauritanian citizens.
+Apostasy and blasphemy are prohibited by the Penal Code, which states that any Muslim found guilty of apostasy, by word or deed, will be condemned to death.
 Any activity construed as non-Islamic proselytism is strictly prohibited.
 The Press Act proscribes the printing, distribution and importation of non-Islamic religious materials, though private ownership is not illegal.
-While the Ministry of Islamic Affairs and Traditional Education oversees religious affairs, the authorisation of the Ministry of the Interior is required for gatherings, including non-Islamic religious meetings.
+While the Ministry of Islamic Affairs and Traditional Education oversees religious affairs, the authorization of the Ministry of the Interior is required for gatherings, including non-Islamic religious meetings.
 While churches are not formally registered, non-Islamic worship is permitted within a small number of designated sites, which are exclusively for non-Mauritanians.
 In early 2016 Mauritania established a ‘Commission for the Promotion of Virtue and Prevention of Vice’ with a mandate to monitor and enforce adherence with Islamic law, prompting concerns about arbitrary or brutal enforcement, based on the reputation of the similar commission in Saudi Arabia.

 Christians face severe restrictions in practice.
-While expatriate Christians are permitted to worship, Christian activities are restricted to designated compounds.
+While expatriate Christians are permitted to worship, such activities are restricted to designated compounds.
 Christians and Christian NGOs must ensure that they avoid any interaction with Muslims that could be construed as proselytism.
-Mauritanian nationals who choose to leave Islam would in principle face the death sentence under the apostasy provisions of the Penal Code, although there are no known examples of a judicial death sentence being applied for apostasy in recent years.
-However, those who leave Islam are likely to face strong family and societal pressure.
-In extreme cases those who leave Islam can face violent responses from family or community members.
+Mauritanian nationals who choose to leave Islam would in principle face the death sentence under the apostasy provisions of the Penal Code, which were tightened in 2018 to remove the three-day period allowed for repentance.
+Although there are no known examples of a judicial death sentence being applied for apostasy in recent years, those who leave Islam are likely to face violent responses from family or community members.